 Get started with Trello's REST API

-The Trello API is a RESTful web API that provides access to Trello's resources.
-You can use the API to retrieve information from your boards, cards, and members, or create, update, and delete content.
+Trello’s Application Programming Interface (API) provides access to Trello's resources programatically.
+You can use the API to retrieve information from your boards, cards, and members, or create, update, and delete content using a script or other programming language.

 The benefits of using Trello’s API